shawnoster/notes-public/code.dos.md

 ### Using Aliases to Save Key Strokes

 If you can't be bothered to untrain the muscle memory of using the command line instead of PowerShell or bash then at least make your life a little easier by setting up some aliases for often typed commands.
-There are mine:
+These are mine:

 ```bash
 @echo off